Race to the Truth

 This Land By Ashley Fairbanks; illustrated by Bridget George

-This land is your land now, but who did it belong to before?
-This engaging primer about native lands invites kids to trace history and explore their communities.
+This engaging story about native lands invites kids to trace history and explore their communities.

 Before my family lived in this house, a different family did, and before them, another family, and another before them.
-And before that, the family whothat lived here lived not in a house, but a wigwam.
+And before that, the family lived here, not in a house, but a wigwam.
 Who lived where you are before you got there?

 This Land teaches readers that American land, from our backyards to our schools to Disney World, are the traditional homelands of many Indigenous nations.
 This Land will spark curiosity and encourage readers to explore the history of the places they live and the people who have lived there throughout time and today.